05 Jan ESG 2023: The Empire Strikes Back

 We have not been shy about our belief – which is buttressed by the facts on the ground – that ESG as an intellectual concept is dead.
 As we’ve noted repeatedly, the core promise of the movement – that investors can “do well by doing good” – is a lie on both ends.
 Over the long run, ESG investments do not do particularly well, especially when measured on ESG characteristics alone, while highly rated ESG companies do not generally do much good.

 The intellectual collapse of ESG, coupled with the market collapse – in which ESG funds trailed the broader markets badly this year – should, by all rights, mean that 2023 is the year that ESG dies and we are freed from its ideologically animated clutches.
-By our timeline, 2019 was the year that Big Business let the mask slip and showed its political face to the masses; 2020 was the year that the lonely fight against ESG and shareholder activism was joined by many longtime market observers (ourselves included); 2021 was that the details of the fight were brought to the masses by assorted observers (ourselves included); 2022 was the year that the widespread pushback began in earnest and ESG “fell to earth;” and 2023 should be the year it all ends.
+By our timeline, 2019 was the year that Big Business let the mask slip and showed its political face to the masses; 2020 was the year that the lonely fight against ESG and shareholder activism was joined by many longtime market observers (ourselves included); 2021 was the year that the details of the fight were brought to the masses by assorted observers (ourselves included); 2022 was the year that the widespread pushback began in earnest and ESG “fell to earth;” and 2023 should be the year it all ends.

 But it won’t be.